GeodataTools/geodata/doc/mask/mask_example_workflow.md

 824
 ```

 There are 824 shapes, but we want to add all the shapes to one new layer instead of 824 new layers.
-Therefore, in the `add_shape_layer` method, we will pecify `combine_name` so that the program will combine the features to one layer with the `combine_name` as its layer name.
+Therefore, in the `add_shape_layer` method, we will specify a `combine_name`, so that the program will combine the features to one layer with the `combine_name` as its layer name.

 We will also use `reference layer = 'slope'` so the new shape layer will have the same dimension with the `slope` layer.
 If the mask is empty and does not contain any layer, the user will have to specify the dimension as another parameter.